aka-phrankie/GlazeWM_AutoTile/README.md

 4. **Already included** – Every official Python installation on Windows already provides `pythonw.exe`.

 👉 Instead of bundling executables, this project expects you to use a proper Python installation (or a virtual environment via uv), ensuring security and maintainability.

+I share [my configuration](https://github.com/aka-phrankie/GlazeWM_AutoTile/blob/main/MyConfig.yaml) in my repository.
+If needed, you can share my configuration with an AI according to your requirements to have it fulfill your needs.